EXCUSE ME, BUT IS THIS NOT THE FABRIC OF EMPEROR’S CLOTHES THAT IS WAVING ?!

 The hidden issue underlying all this discussion is the question of the ontological nature of spacetime: Does spacetime indeed exist as a real physical entity, or is it just a convenient way of describing relationships among physical objects?
 Is it absolute or relational?
 I will not pursue this contentious point here.
 I emphasize that the discussion in this paper is about models, or representations, of spacetime, rather than making any ontological claims about the nature of spacetime itself.
 However, I do believe that the kind of proposal made here could provide a useful starting point for a fresh look at the ontological issue, and from there a renewed discussion of the degree to which our representations of the nature of spacetime are an adequate representation of its true ontological nature.

-If you want to know what spacetime is, ask the experts:
+If you want to know what spacetime is, ask an expert:

 Does spacetime exist as a real physical entity, or is it just a convenient way of describing gravitational interactions among physical objects?

 In my opinion, spacetime does not exist as a real physical entity, and is merely a mathematical construct, which neither can be physically bent, curved, warped, nor can wave.

 The reason for my opinion is that if spacetime were to be a real physical entity, then it would follow that it must be composed of something physical, like matter, or energy.
 If so, then spacetime could not only be easily experimentally detectable, like air of our atmosphere, but also it could be quantized.
 However, one of the reasons that we do not yet have a theory of quantum gravity, is that it was simply impossible to quantize spacetime:

 Well, how would you expect to realistically quantize something that does not exist as a real physical entity that is made of matter, or energy?